 When qualifying a grow-out or sales point (from which finished gilts or boars are moved to slaughter or sale) that is geographically separate from the main herd, the lesser of 50-head selected at random or the entire initial shipment must test negative for PRV.

 Maintaining a QN Herd

 QN herds must be blood-tested on a continuing basis to keep their qualification.
-The test schedule required depends on where the operation is located in Indiana.
+Test schedules are either monthly or quarterly.

 MONTHLY TESTING: Tests must be completed at 25-day to 35-day intervals (with 12 tests completed in a calendar year) on:

 Seven percent of all breeding swine over six months old, and